The Muddy insider guide to The Cotswolds

 EAT / DRINK

 Take a trip to Roman Cirencester with it’s dreamy, cream-coloured marketplace where you’ll find The Malt and Anchor.
-This award-winning chippy won Best Fish & Chip Shop in the ITV Food Awards 2020, and is currently doing takeaways (with a delicious, high-roller lobster and Prosecco option).
-Dine alfresco on a picnic blanket in the Abbey Grounds or Cirencester Park nearby.
+This award-winning chippy won Best Fish & Chip Shop in the ITV Food Awards 2020.

-Other places that are really worth the petrol are Wild Garlic and Wilder in Nailsworth, Made By Bob with its current click ‘n collect Japanese takeaways in Cirencester and in Chipping Norton head for the lovely and rustic Wild Thyme, now fully reopened.
-The Upton Smokery in Burford, is also doing a delicious takeaway BBQ from its usually busy restaurant grills at the moment.
+Other places that are really worth the petrol are Made By Bob in Cirencester and in Chipping Norton head for the lovely and rustic Wild Thyme.
+The Upton Smokery in Burford, is a fabulous open-plan grill house.
+And don’t forget The Ivy Montpellier in the heart of Cheltenham too for some super stylish dining.
+And don’t miss out on Teatro – a theatrical restaurant in the heart of Cirencester.

 The Cotswolds really is the land of the gastropub, but really good local favourites include the recently refurbed The Stump in Foss Cross – a local go-to now for it’s Baz & Fred’s pizza takeaways.

-The award-winning Bell at Sapperton is one of our best off-the-beaten-track tips for Sunday roasts, and it has a ‘click and collect’ food service operating from 4 July.
+The award-winning Bell at Sapperton is one of our best off-the-beaten-track tips for Sunday roasts.

-The Swan at Thyme in Southrop, is famously Kate Moss’s fave pub and a gorgeous 17th century classic that uses local, organic ingredients.
+The Swan at Thyme in Southrop, is famously Kate Mosses fave pub and a gorgeous 17th century pub which uses local, organic ingredients.
 The Porch House in Stow-on-the-Wold (one of the oldest pubs in England) is great to visit (when it reopens) and for sweeping views head to Dormy House on the lush Farncombe Estate – perched high above the village of Broadway, with really fabulous vistas.

 Cafés & Farmshops